juniorCitizen/content-manager/README.md

 **!!!
 BEFORE PROCEEDING FURTHER !!!**

 This project uses [dotenv-safe](https://www.npmjs.com/package/dotenv-safe) to hydrate environment variables, which requires the .env file has the same elements as the .env.example file.
-Remove the Storyblok credential related items if not used before proceeding.
+Remove Storyblok credential related items if not used before proceeding.

 ## Usage